Unique.wcm, v2.03, 10/28/09;

 that cause certain macro commands to automatically change or remove

 some format codes and

 symbols.
 WordList's method preserves the above items in the final

-not modify the current document in any way, since everything is done is
+not modify the current document in any way, since everything is done in a new document window.

 does not automatically preserve Capitalized Phrases like Unique.wcm